wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 At a later point in time, we can do the opposite which is `JSON.parse()`.
 If you pass it a string, it will convert it back to an object.

-That is exacty what we will do here.
+That is exactly what we will do here.
 Before we put the object into local storage, we will convert it to a string and when we pull it out of local storage, we can convert it back to an array of objects.

 Modify the code as shown below.